awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/prerequisites/aws_event.md

     - An IAM role created and attached to the workspace with Administrator access
     - Kubernetes tools installed (kubectl, jq and envsubst)
     - awscli upgraded to v2
-    - Created and uploaded a SSH key to your AWS region
+    - Created and imported a key pair to Amazon EC2
-    - [eksctl](https://eksctl.io/) installed, The official CLI for Amaon EKS
+    - [eksctl](https://eksctl.io/) installed, The official CLI for Amazon EKS

 + An EKS cluster with the name `eksworkshop-eksctl` and a [EKS managed node group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html)  with 2 on-demand instances.